 GCC is normally configured to use the same function calling convention normally in use on the target system.
-This is done with the machine-description macros described (see Target Macros).
+This is done with the machine-description macros described (see Target Description Macros and Functions).

 However, returning of structure and union values is done differently on some target machines.
 As a result, functions compiled with PCC returning such types cannot be called from code compiled with GCC, and vice versa.
 This does not cause trouble often because few Unix library routines return structures or unions.